 Ashley Baynton-Williams is a map-dealer and researcher based in London.
-He is a regular attendee of the London Map Fair and has written a number of books about maps and reveals how to get started in this fascinating field.
+He is a regular attendee of the London Map Fair and has written a number of books on the subject and reveals how to start collecting antique maps.

 For the would-be collector the range of individual printed maps – rather than manuscript material and atlases – is such that his options are limited only by his interests and imagination.
 As a first suggestion, I would draw a distinction between buying antique maps and collecting them; a magpie assemblage – maps bought without an underlying theme – may be enjoyable, but a collection – where there is an overarching theme – is altogether more satisfying and when it comes to sale (and one needs to have half an eye on the resale value of a collection) can have a value greater than the sum of the parts.

 There are three broad types of collection: vertical, horizontal and thematic.

 The vertical collection takes an area and attempts to collect the range of maps from the earliest onwards.
 In England this was traditionally a county, city or island.
 For an English or Welsh county the earliest map was printed in the 1570s by Christopher Saxton; by 1900, perhaps 150 separate maps of each county had appeared, often in multiple printings, some with geographical changes and improvements.
 In the United States, there are the individual states, for the European countries the various subdivisions, but also there are the national maps.

 While most parts of Europe were well mapped relatively early (say by 1570 or 1595, respectively by Ortelius and Mercator), the interior of Africa was only infilled in the late 19th century; further afield, the Americas, South-East Asia and the East Indies, the Far East and Australasia and the Pacific are not found on the earliest printed maps, but slowly emerge as European discoveries and knowledge were inserted on the map.